almibe/ligature-specification/ligature.md

 ### Context
 The last part of a Statement is the Context.
 The Context is just an Entity that uniquely represents a Statement within a Dataset.
+They allow you to make Statements about Statements easily.
 In practice a Context will not have a meaningful name and will usually consist of a namespaced UUID.
 For example, `my:dataset:66b42eac-c894-4c7b-af3a-aff367a6ecb9`.